suixinsuo/olympus-protocol/docs/B2B/OlympusBasicIndex.md

 ```

 #### &emsp;Description
-> Close index to stop investors from investing on the index, this function also sells all the tokens to get the ETH back.
-(Note: After closing the index, investors can still withdraw their investment.)
+> Close the index to stop investors from investing on the index, this function also sells all the tokens to get the ETH back.
+(Note: After closing the index, investors can still withdraw their investment)

 #### &emsp;Returns
 > Whether the function executed successfully or not.